stockphrase/no-silo/content/resources/open-handbook/_index.md

 [<i class="fa fa-book-open"></i>](#) **The Open Handbook**

 The *Open Handbook* project is a free, open-source reference handbook that introduces students to the conventions of academic writing and research.
 The project was originally written in [LaTeX](https://www.latex-project.org/).
-I am in the process of translating the project into [.md](https://daringfireball.net/projects/markdown/) files so that I can include it on this website.
+However, I recently translated the project into [.md](https://daringfireball.net/projects/markdown/) files so that I can include it on this website.
+The result is a much more accessible experience.

 If you would like to collaborate on the project or have a correction, please [contact me](/about/contact).
 If you know your way around git, you can fork the project on <i class="fas fa-code-branch"></i> [GitHub](https://github.com/stockphrase/no-silo).